fluxcd/website/content/en/flux/installation/upgrade.md

 ---
 title: Upgrade
 linkTitle: Upgrade
-description: "Upgrade Flux using bootstrap"
+description: "Upgrade the Flux CLI and controllers"
 weight: 40
 ---

-## Upgrade
+Flux can be upgrade from any `v2.x` release to any other `v2.x` release (the latest patch version).

-{{% alert color="info" title="Patch versions" %}}
+For more details about supported versions and upgrades please see the Flux [release documentation](/flux/releases/).

-It is safe and advised to use the latest PATCH version when upgrading to a new MINOR version.
+## Flux CLI upgrade

-{{% /alert %}}
+Running `flux check --pre` will tell you if a newer Flux version is available.

-Update Flux CLI to the latest release with `brew upgrade fluxcd/tap/flux` or by downloading the binary from [GitHub](https://github.com/fluxcd/flux2/releases).
+Update the Flux CLI to the latest release using a [package manager](/flux/installation/) or by downloading the binary from [GitHub releaases](https://github.com/fluxcd/flux2/releases).

 Verify that you are running the latest version with: